dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 These rewards are then further incentivized by other projects that try to take advantage of this system to reward users that provide liquidity even further.
 Without getting into much more detail about these mechanics we can analyze them closely and <span class="red">see why CRV tokenomics are excellent</span>:

-- CRV can be locked to get the benefits of veCRV, so CRV has a mechanic to take tokens out of the supply for a significant period of time.
+1. CRV can be locked to get the benefits of veCRV, so CRV has a mechanic to take tokens out of the supply for a significant period of time.

-- CRV earns protocol fees in the form of 3CRV, so CRV has a mechanic to pay dividends to holders.
+2. CRV earns protocol fees in the form of 3CRV, so CRV has a mechanic to pay dividends to holders.

-- veCRV can be used to vote to direct incentives to pools, so CRV has a mechanic to create demand to buy it in order for projects to attract liquidity.
+3. veCRV can be used to vote to direct incentives to pools, so CRV has a mechanic to create demand to buy it in order for projects to attract liquidity.

-These seem trivial, but given the innovation of Curve and how popular it is for pooling stable assets, it's become a very popular go-to option for other projects to set up their liquidity pools and even spawning other projects with the sole purpose of controlling CRV incentives to pools.
+These seem trivial, but given the innovation of Curve and how popular it is for pooling stable assets, it's become the go-to option for other projects to set up their liquidity pools and even spawning other projects with the sole purpose of controlling CRV incentives to pools like Convex.

 #### CRV's performance